-- Disseminate information on PRC-RN activities and research findings to a broad audience including researchers, health professionals, policymakers, educators, community members, families, and Title V populations. - Consistent with HRSA's mission to improve access to quality services to underserved populations, the PRC-RN should ensure that research activities will be responsive to the cultural and linguistic needs of special populations.
-These services should be family-centered, accessible to consumers and represent the aforementioned populations.
+- Disseminate critical information on Research Network activities and research findings to a broad audience, including researchers, health professionals, policymakers, educators, community members, and families. - Consistent with HRSA's mission to improve access to quality services for underserved populations, the Research Network should ensure that research activities will be responsive to the cultural and linguistic needs of underserved populations such as partnering with programs that serve these populations in Research Network activities.
+These services should be family-centered, accessible to consumers, and represent the needs of the populations described above.

-SECTION IV - PLAN AND SCHEDULE OF IMPLEMENTATION, AND CAPABILITY OF THE APPLICANT -- CORRESPONDS TO SECTION V'S REVIEW CRITERIA #3 EVALUATIVE MEASURES, #4 IMPACT, #5 RESOURCES/CAPABILITIES, #6 SUPPORT REQUESTED
+SECTION IV - PLAN AND SCHEDULE OF IMPLEMENTATION, AND CAPABILITY OF THE APPLICANT - CORRESPONDS TO SECTION V'S REVIEW CRITERIA #3 EVALUATIVE MEASURES, #4 IMPACT, #5 RESOURCES/CAPABILITIES, AND #6 SUPPORT REQUESTED

 Provide a description of the organizational plan for management of the project, including an explanation of the roles and responsibilities of interdisciplinary project personnel and collaborators.
-Provide a draft organizational chart as Attachment 4 describing the leadership structure of the Research Network demonstrating collaboration between the PI, co-investigators, and CREs.
+Provide a draft organizational chart as Attachment 4 describing the leadership structure of the Research Network demonstrating collaboration between the PI, co-investigators, and PCRS.